Shell Island - Panama City Beach, FL

 The western portion of Shell Island is part of St. Andrews State Park, and the two are divided by the St. Andrews Shipping Channel (known to locals as "the pass").
 The eastern portion of Shell Island is property of Tyndall Air Force Base.

 If you want to get technical (and who wants to get technical while you're on vacation?), Shell Island is not an island at all, but is now and historically has been a peninsula.
 However, the efforts of man and shifting sands have changed the designation back and forth over time.
 It became an island when a shipping channel was developed to establish a more direct shipping lane between Port Panama City and the Gulf of Mexico.
 The majority of the bay's outflow of water also soon followed this route, and the original eastern outlet gradually filled with sand and turned the island back into a peninsula.
 However Shell Island may be an island again soon if what's known as the "East Pass" or "Old Pass" is opened up again by dredging a channel.

 In its history, Shell Island has seen Native American settlement, the arrival of Spanish explorers, and even pirates!
 More modern efforts at development have usually been quickly undone by hurricanes, including a zoo that was once located in what is now state park owned land.

-Getting there: There are numerous tour boats that take passengers to Shell Island, including a Shell Island Shuttle that runs the short distance between mainland St. Andrews State Park and the island and PCB Shell Island Express Ferry from Capt.
+Getting there: There are numerous boat rentals and tour boat that take passengers to Shell Island, including a Shell Island Shuttle that runs the short distance between mainland St. Andrews State Park and the island and PCB Shell Island Express Ferry from Capt.
 Anderson's Marina.
 During peak summer season shuttles run 7 days a week.
 Off season schedules vary, so be sure to call ahead and check.
 Again, keep in mind that there are no restroom facilities, concession stands, trash receptacles, picnic tables or shade pavilions on Shell Island, so take everything you need, and plan on taking it all back with you as well!